top of page

 Member of COPAR Kenpo

-(1929-1989) Mr. Thomas Connor began martial arts training at the age of 7 in the local Wing Chun and Hung Gar schools located in Newark, New Jersey and New York City.
-He studied continually until the age of 15 years at which time he enlisted in the U.S. Army by falsifying his age to fight in World War II.
-At the end of the war he returned to the United States to study linguistics.
-During this educational period, he honed his fighting skills and proceeded to win a series of Golden Gloves awards.
+(1929-1989) Thomas Connor commenced martial arts training at the age of seven in the local Wing Chun and Hung Gar schools in Newark, New Jersey, and New York City.
+He diligently pursued his studies until the age of fifteen, at which point he enlisted in the United States Army by falsifying his age to serve in World War II.
+Upon the conclusion of the war, he returned to the United States to pursue a degree in linguistics.
+During this educational period, he further refined his combat abilities and achieved a series of Golden Gloves awards.

-By 1965, Mr. Connor was running a very successful self-defense school and dance studio in San Jose, California.
-That same year, he formed a partnership (COPAR Kenpo) with Mr. Ed Parker, Sr. and the two proceeded to open a series of Kenpo schools in San Jose, San Francisco, and Phoenix, Arizona.
-It was during his time in California that Mr. Connor continued his involvement and training in Chinese Wushu.
-He frequently visited Chinatown in San Francisco to meet and train with other Wushu practitioners.
+By 1965, Mr. Connor had established a thriving self-defense school and dance studio in San Jose, California.
+That same year, he formed a partnership (COPAR Kenpo) with Mr. Ed Parker, Sr., and together they opened a series of Kenpo schools in San Jose, San Francisco, and Phoenix, Arizona.
+During his tenure in California, Mr. Connor continued his involvement and training in Chinese Wushu.
+He frequently visited Chinatown in San Francisco to engage in training and exchange knowledge with other Wushu practitioners.

-By the early 1970's, the partnership between Mr. Connor and Mr. Parker had expanded to include the Tracy brothers.
-However, by the late 1970's the partnership had dissolved and Mr. Connor remained as owner of a great many Kenpo Schools.
+By the early 1970s, the partnership between Mr. Connor and Mr. Parker had expanded to include the Tracy brothers.
+However, by the late 1970s, the partnership had dissolved, with Mr. Connor retaining ownership of numerous Kenpo schools.

-Mr. Connor's mastery of Chinese Martial Arts, boxing, and Jiu Jitsu were incorporated into what was to become a very strong, yet highly artful form of American Kenpo.
-This unique system would later be named "American Kenpo Karate Association” (AKKA) by Mr. Bill Packer, one of Mr. Connor's original students.
+Mr. Connor’s proficiency in Chinese Martial Arts, boxing, and Jiu Jitsu was integrated into a formidable yet highly artistic form of American Kenpo.
+This distinctive system was subsequently named “American Kenpo Karate Association” (AKKA) by Mr. Bill Packer, one of Mr. Connor’s original students.

 bottom of page